opengisch/qfieldcloud-status/README.md

 ---

 <!-- *Resolved* -
-We believe all users experiencing issues have been able to connect at this time. {{< track "yyyy-mm-dd hh:MM:00" >}}
+We believe all users experiencing issues have been able to connect at this time.

 *Monitoring* -
 We believe the connectivity issues are being caused by an isolated ISP issue.
-We've had reports that swapping to Google DNS servers (see here; https://developers.google.com/speed/public-dns/docs/using) resolves the problem for users. {{< track "yyyy-mm-dd hh:MM:00" >}}
+We've had reports that swapping to Google DNS servers (see here; https://developers.google.com/speed/public-dns/docs/using) resolves the problem for users.
 -->
 *Investigating*
 - We're aware of reports that users are experiencing some random problems.
 We're currently investigating these issues, and apologize for any inconvenience it may be causing you. {{< track "yyyy-mm-dd hh:MM:00" >}}